Thrive During the Busy Donation Season Through this Best Practice

 The keys to these teams’ success is the proven operations transformation training and coaching Innovation Process Design (IPD) provides.
 To learn more about how our expertise can benefit your organization, watch a sample of a virtual and an in-person process deep dive in this short video: IPD Process Transformation Deep Dive Video Link.

-For over 20 years, our community foundation clients say they have achieved the results they need from our process transformation services.
+For over 25 years, our community foundation clients say they have achieved the results they need from our process transformation services.
 We consistently hear feedback such as the following:

-In this twelve-hour virtual workshop, one or more members of your staff will be coached to redesign one process that is holding your foundation back.
+In this nine-hour virtual workshop, one or more members of your staff will be coached to redesign one process that is holding your foundation back.
 Participants will be taught how to identify sticking points in that process and will receive individualized coaching to help them develop workable solutions based on proven practices.
 Also from this cohort format, your staff will also learn by hearing about the pitfalls the other three organizations are facing and how they can confront them successfully.

 What your foundation will get from this workshop: